OpenAperture/messaging/README.md

 This reusable Elixir messaging library provides abstracted methods for interacting with the CloudOS Messaging system.

 Currently this library utlizes an AMQP client as its primary communication mechanism.
+In addition to the base AMQP library, it provides the following features:

-However, it add supervision and reconnection and failover logic for Connections and Channels.
+* Supervision and reconnection and failover logic for Connections
+* Supervision and reconnection and failover logic for Channels
+* Synchronous delivery and auto-acknowledgement/rejection of messages
+* Asynchronous delivery without acknowledgement of messages (consumer is required to acknowledge/reject)

 ## Usage